v1t3ls0n/search_by_ingredients/README.md

 All the results above were achieved **before** enabling **dynamic per-row ensemble weight optimization**.
 The current ensemble logic uses static weightings, yet still delivers top-tier metrics.
 This strongly suggests that adding dynamic weights based on image/text availability could yield even higher confidence and class-specific reliability.

 ---

 ## 🖥️ CLI & Docker Interface

-You can train, evaluate, and classify recipes using either:
+You can train, evaluate, and classify recipes or ingredients using either:

 ### 🧪 Direct Python Execution (for local use)